darya-shynkevich/software-engineering/1. Software Engineering/3. Database/OTLP/SQL/5. Distributed/Replication/Base.md

 ## 1. [Single leader / primary-secondary replication](Models/Single%20leader.md)

+Clients send all writes to a single node (the leader), which sends a stream of data change events to the other replicas (followers).
+Reads can be performed on any replica, but reads from followers might be stale.
 ## 2. [Multi-leader replication](Models/Multi%20leader.md)

+Clients send each write to one of several leader nodes, any of which can accept writes.
+The leaders send streams of data change events to each other and to any follower nodes.
 ## 3. [Peer-to-peer / leaderless replication](Models/Leaderless%20replication.md)

+Clients send each write to several nodes, and read from several nodes in parallel in order to detect and correct nodes with stale data.

 # Challenges in Database Replication